 The Global Digital Humanities Symposium Planning Committee will expeditiously and confidentially examine all incidents reported before, during, and after the Symposium.
 We reserve the right to take actions we deem necessary at any time to remedy disruptive behavior that renders the conference experience unsafe for participants.
 Anyone found to be in violation of this Code of Conduct may be subject to sanctions, including without limitation:

 - Require immediate compliance with the Committee’s decision

 - Immediate cessation of harassing or disruptive behavior

 - Removal of or declining to post a presenter’s talk online (if violation occurred during a presentation)

 - Immediate removal from the Symposium

-This code of conduct is a living document, drafted by the Global Digital Humanities Planning Committee and approved on December 10, 2019, and is subject to change.
-Please direct questions and comments to email@example.com.
+This code of conduct is a living document, drafted by the Global Digital Humanities Communications and Community Building Committee on December 10, 2019 and updated on October 24, 2023, and is subject to change.